MIPPL/nephele-org-website/public/content/staking/withdrawals/index.md

 alt: Leslie the rhino with her staking rewards
 sidebarDepth: 2
 summaryPoints:
-  - The Shanghai/Capella upgrade enabled staking withdrawals on Ethereum
+  - The Shanghai/Capella upgrade enabled staking withdrawals on Nephele
   - Validator operators must provide a withdrawal address to enable
   - Rewards are automatically distributed every few days
   - Validators who fully exit staking will receive their remaining balance